vedph/cadmus_doc/deploy/mqdq.md

 ## Procedure

 In the target machine you should have installed [Studio 3T](https://studio3t.com/download/) and [MySql Workbench](https://dev.mysql.com/downloads/workbench/).
-The following procedure refers to these two client applications, but of course other clients might be used instead.
+The following procedure refers to these two client applications; but of course other clients might be used instead.

 ### MongoDB (Data)